New to Bitbucket Cloud? Check out our get started guides for new users.

 To connect your Bitbucket Cloud account with Jira Software Data Center, you use the DVCS Connector provided in Jira.

 You'll need to have admin permissions on both Jira Software Data Center and on the Bitbucket Cloud account you want to connect.

 Step 1.
 Create an OAuth access token for your Bitbucket Cloud account

 The DVCS Connector requires an OAuth access token, which you create in your Bitbucket Cloud account.
 You should create the access token in the Bitbucket Cloud account that owns the repositories you want to link.
 If you are linking repositories for a workspace, you should generate this token using the workspace account.

 Create the OAuth token as follows:

-- Go to Settings > under Apps and features select oAuth Consumers.
+Under Apps and features on the left sidebar, select oAuth Consumers.